One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Left right twin Higgs model in a nutshell

 To cancel the quadratic sensitivity of the Higgs mass to the top quark loops, a pair of vector-like, charge $2/3$ fermion $({\mathcal Q}_L,{\mathcal Q}_R)$ are incorporated into the top Yukawa sector,

 where $\tau_2=\left( \right)$, $Q_{L3}=-i(u_{L3},d_{L3})$ and $Q_{R3}=(u_{R3},d_{R3})$ are the third generation up- and down-type quarks, respectively.
 The left-right parity indicates $y_L=y_R(\equiv y)$.
 The mass parameter $M$ is essential to the top mixing.
 The value of $M$ is constrained by the $Z\to b\bar b$ branching ratio.
 It can be also constrained by the oblique parameters, which we will do in the letter.
 Furthermore, it yields large log divergence of the SM Higgs mass.
-To compensate for it the heavy gauge bosons also get large masses by increasing the value of $\hat f$.
+To compensate for it the non-SM gauge bosons also get large masses by increasing the value of $\hat f$.
 Therefore it is natural for us to take $M\lesssim yf$.

-Expanding the $H_{L,R}$ field in terms of Nambu-Goldstone boson fields, we acquire the mass matrix of the fermions.
-By diagonalizing it we obtain not only the mass eigenstates for the SM-like and heavy top quarks, but also the mixing angles for the left-handed and right-handed fermions, as follows,
+Expanding the $H_{L,R}$ field in terms of NGB fields, we acquire the mass matrix of the fermions.
+By diagonalizing it we obtain not only the mass eigenstates for the SM-like and heavy top quarks, but also the mixing angles for the left-handed and right-handed fermions:

 where $N_t=\sqrt{(y^2f^2+M^2)^2-y^4f^4\sin^22x}$.